thegetty/living-matter/content/about.md

 </svg>
 {{< /q-class >}}

-Unless otherwise indicated, the text and images of this work are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+The text of this work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+All images are reproduced with the permission of the rights holders acknowledged in captions and are expressly excluded from the CC BY-NC license covering the rest of this publication.
 These images may not be reproduced, copied, transmitted, or manipulated without consent from the owners, who reserve all rights.

 **Published by the Getty Conservation Institute, Los Angeles**<br />
 Getty Publications<br />